 Oral and maxillofacial surgeons receive years of additional education and training beyond dental school.
 This ensures they are qualified to perform the full scope of oral and maxillofacial surgery as well as the safe administration of anesthesia.
 At Napa Sonoma Oral Surgery & Dental Implants, we offer several options for anesthesia, so our patients can feel completely at ease during their procedure.
 The type of anesthesia that will be selected for your surgical procedure will depend on factors such as your health history, personal preference, and type of surgery.
-You and Dr. Boynton will discuss your options and select the appropriate type of anesthesia in advance of your surgery.
+You and Drs.
+Boynton and McMahon will discuss your options and select the appropriate type of anesthesia in advance of your surgery.

 In addition to helping patients feel comfortable during their procedure, we care about the comfort and safety of our patients every step of the way.
 Please feel free to ask any questions you may have.

 - Local anesthesia.
 A type of anesthesia that is administered directly into the site, local anesthesia provides localized numbness; as such, it provides pain relief and allows the patient to remain conscious.
 Nitrous oxide is commonly used with local anesthesia.